valu-03/auto-dj-mix/README.md

   remained was the master chain over the whole mix.
 The fix was not a better cache; it was rendering the join instead of the set.

-## Status

-Phases 1-6 complete.
-Analysis, planning, section arrangement, 18 transitions, stem separation, the master chain, playback, editing and the GUI all working.

 Separation runs at ~60 s/track on an RTX 3060; stems reconstruct the source at 0.984 correlation, bass 96% in the low band, vocals 0.3% -- no bleed.
 Beat alignment across joins measures 6.86 ms mean against a 3.73 ms noise floor.